kngwell/Online-Portfolio/README.md

 ![An image of the main page](/assets/Screen%20Shot%202022-06-28%20at%2010.26.27%20AM.png)

 ## Why?
 This website was built out so I could continue to update it with new things throughout my progamming journey.
 It will serve to showcase my skills as a developer for potential employers.
+I want all of my links to be easily available for whoever looks at my profile.

 ## Original Wireframe
 ![an image of a rough layout of the website](/assets/Screen%20Shot%202022-06-28%20at%2010.31.35%20AM.png)